buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

   (optional): defaults to ``'incremental'``.
   Specifies whether to clean the build tree or not.
-  In any case, the slave first pulls from the given remote repository to synchronize (or possibly initialize) its local database.
+  In any case, the worker first pulls from the given remote repository to synchronize (or possibly initialize) its local database.
 The mode and method only affect how the build tree is checked-out or updated from the local database.